How To Visit Bryce Canyon in a Day

 Ashlee and her dog with Bryce Canyon hoodoos in the background

-If you only have one day in Bryce Canyon, what should you do?
+What should you do if you only have one day in Bryce Canyon?

-Bryce Canyon National Park is a great place to visit, and it is easy to see in one day.
-We have toured the park a handful of times over the years, both during the late spring when there is still snow and the early summer when it is beginning to get hot.
+We have toured the park a handful of times over the years, both in late spring, when there is still snow, and in early summer, when it is beginning to get hot.

-I have written this itinerary so you can avoid crowds, get the most out of your time, and see as many of the viewpoints and sights as possible.
+I have written this guide so you can avoid crowds, get the most out of your time, and see as many viewpoints and sights as possible.

 Bryce Canyon Inspiration Point Lookout